orcfax/docs/docs/orcfax-solution/roadmap.md

 ## The stabilization era

 This Era marks Orcfax's first steps towards an oracle solution on Cardano.
-From the initial R&D funded by Cardano’s Catalyst program, to launching our first ADA-USD feed on mainnet, and introducing the Orcfax Explorer, this era saw Orcfax focused on creating and stabilizing a sustainable oracle solution.
+From the initial R&D funded by Cardano's Catalyst program, to launching our first ADA-USD feed on mainnet, and introducing the Orcfax Explorer, this era saw Orcfax focused on creating and stabilizing a sustainable oracle solution.